Convert Your MS Access Database to a Web Application

 SQL data tierWeb UISecure loginMulti-user

-The table below covers a defined slice of your Access UI (forms + reports in range).
-Broader modernization often adds phases—we still use the same discovery steps, but bill hourly or with a written SOW for items such as deep VBA rewrites, new modules you did not have in Access, third-party integrations, or heavy data remediation.
+A fixed-price tier covers a defined set of your Access forms and reports — every object in the agreed list, recreated as a working web screen or export.
+For most clients a complete modernization adds phases beyond the initial tier: we use the same scoping and discovery process but bill hourly or on a written SOW for deep VBA rewrites, brand-new modules that did not exist in Access, third-party integrations, or substantial data cleanup work.

 Fixed-price Access to web application

-These are the same published fixed tiers we use for defined-scope Access-to-web conversion: your combined forms + reports count sets the tier.
-Deployment can be public cloud or your private network, per agreement.
+These are our published fixed tiers for defined-scope MS Access to web application conversion.
+Your combined forms + reports count determines the tier.
+Deployment options include public cloud (Azure, AWS) or your private network, per project agreement.

-How ranges work: Add forms and reports to get a combined count.
-The inclusive range sets the fixed price (for example, 5 lands in 1–5).
-If your database has only tables and queries—no forms or reports in scope—we quote custom work instead of a tier.
+How ranges work: Add your total form count and report count together.
+That combined number sets the fixed price — for example, 3 forms and 2 reports = 5 combined, which lands in the 1–5 tier.
+If your Access database has only tables and queries with no forms or reports in scope, we quote custom discovery work instead of a fixed tier.

 TierCombined forms + reportsFixed price (USD)